The Software Programming curriculum is listed below for ages 10+.

 - Upload web page to the StairWay5 Student Portfolio website

-Project 2 – create linked web pages on a topic of choice and extend them using CSS
+- Create linked web pages on a topic of choice and extend them using CSS

-Demo, discussion, feedback and reflection will occur at the end of each project in order to understand variations from design and project plans, analyzing issues, and lessons learned.
+Demo, discussion, feedback and reflection will occur at the end of each project and class in order to ensure all students understand the concepts covered and practice the 5 core skills.

-Students explore different kinds of software applications, connected applications, servers and other current and upcoming technology architecture such as machine learning and AI.
-They will launch into building more complex applications using Java, one of the most utilized programming languages today.
+Students will also learn about different kinds of software applications, connected applications, servers and other current and upcoming technology architecture such as machine learning and AI.
 The following skills will be practiced through completing multiple projects.

 - Building Java applications within the Eclipse IDE including compiling, debugging and testing code